 In the course of an investigation, an officer may come across a person whose welfare may raise concerns.
-Such people may have no direct connection to the matter under investigation, but it remains a duty for officers to ensure that these concerns are properly logged and passed to Adult or Childrens Social Care.
+Such people may have no direct connection to the matter under investigation, but it remains a duty for officers to ensure that these concerns are properly logged and passed to social services.
 For these purposes, an adult is classed as someone aged 18 years and over.